Deep Identity-aware Transfer of Facial Attributes: Experimental Results

-Our DIAT models are trained using a subset of the aligned CelebA dataset~\cite{liu2015faceattributes} by removing poor samples.
-According to the 5 landmarks provided by CelebA~\cite{liu2015faceattributes} for each image, the faces are clustered into 62 clusters using k-means.
-By observing the representative images of each cluster, we exclude 14 clusters due to that their faces are partially invisible in general.
+Our DIAT models are trained using a subset of the aligned CelebA dataset~\cite{liu2015faceattributes} by removing the images with poor quality.
 The size of the aligned images is $178\times218$.
 Due to the limitation of the GPU memory, we sample the central part of each image and resize it to $128\times128$.

-We use all the images in the subset to pre-train the transform network and the discriminator.
-For further training, we use all the images with the reference attribute as the guided attribute set, and randomly select 2,000 images that are not with the reference attribute as the input set.
-As for the enhancement network, we take use of the same dataset used for training transform network.
-All the experiments are conducted on a computer with the GTX TitanX GPU of 12GB memory.
+For each attribute transfer task, we use all the images with the reference attribute from training set to form the guided set $\mathcal{X}_G$, and randomly select 10,000 training images not with the reference attribute as the source set $\mathcal{X}_S$.
+After training, 2,000 images apart from the images for training are adopted to assess the attribute transfer performance.
+And we also test the models on other real images from the website \emph{iStock}.

-For performance evaluation, we consider five variants of our DIAT models, i.e., DIAT-A, DIAT-A without the enhancement network (DIAT-A0), DIAT with only attribute loss (DIAT1), DIAT without perceptual regularization (DIAT2) and enhancement network, DIAT without enhancement network (DIAT3).
-Generally, DIAT-A outperforms the other variants in our experiments.
-Unless stated otherwise, we also use DIAT to denote DIAT-A in this section.
-Actually, almost no methods have been proposed to address different attribute transfer tasks.
-Thus we only compare our DIAT with the CNIA method~\cite{li2016convolutional}.
-For glasses removal, we can use the mask introduced in Sec. \ref{s2_2} to detect and remove the region of glasses, and then use the semantic inpainting method~\cite{yeh2016semantic} to recover the missing pixels.
-So we also compare our DIAT with the semantic inpainting method~\cite{yeh2016semantic} for glasses removal.